Fatimah-cloud/n8n-AI-Research-Paper-Digest-Automation/README.md

 AI Research Paper Digest Automation is an **n8n workflow** that automatically retrieves the latest Artificial Intelligence research papers from the arXiv API every day, summarizes them using OpenAI, extracts important keywords, and stores the results in Google Sheets.

-The workflow also filters papers based on abstract length, prevents duplicate entries, and sends email notifications for skipped or failed papers.
+The workflow also filters papers based on abstract length, prevents duplicate entries, aggregates all processed papers into a single daily digest, and sends one email containing the summaries and links of all newly processed papers.

 ---